 OUR RESULTS: OVER $100 MILLION IN VERDICTS AND SETTLEMENTS FOR OUR CLIENTS

 The Murray Law Firm has a long history of representing victims of violence and security negligence.
 We have obtained over $100 Million in verdicts and settlements for our Clients, including a $29.25 million dollar verdict for a victim of an unsafe property.
 We offer our legal assistance, if desired.

 We represent our Clients on a contingency agreement, which generally means that no fees or payments are owed until and unless we recover.
-Anyone seeking further information or legal representation is encouraged to contact us at 888.842.1616.
+Anyone seeking further information or legal representation is encouraged to contact us via e-mail (click here) or by telephone at 478.246.1010.
 Consultations are free and confidential.

-Contingency Fees Disclaimer: “Contingent attorneys’ fees refers only to those fees charged by attorneys for their legal services.
+DISCLAIMERS: The information contained in this post is from secondary sources and may therefore contain inaccuracies.
+We will gladly correct or remove this post upon request.
+The material contained in this post is not intended to constitute legal advice.
+As each Client is unique, please contact us for a free consultation on your particular case.
+“Contingent attorneys’ fees” refers only to those fees charged by attorneys for their legal services.
 Such fees are not permitted in all types of cases.
-Court costs and other additional expenses of legal action usually must be paid by the client.”
+Court costs and other additional expenses of legal action usually must be paid by the client.